Tamborine Rainforest Skywalk

 Highlights

-- Experience the thrill of the 40-metre Skywalk Cantilever, offering breathtaking views above the treetops.
+- Experience breathtaking views from the 40-metre Skywalk Cantilever, offering a unique perspective of the canopy.

-- Visit the Eco Centre for refreshments and insights, enhancing your adventure in the Gold Coast Hinterland.
+- Visit the Eco Centre for refreshments and souvenirs, enhancing your adventure in the Gold Coast Hinterland.

 Tamborine Rainforest Skywalk is a one and a half kilometre rainforest walking experience which includes the Skywalk Bridge (steel-structured), the 40 metre Skywalk Cantilever (steel-structured) and the Cedar Creek Viewing Platform, joined by a winding pathway along the canopy floor.